-ORDINANCE NO. -2023
+ORDINANCE NO. 5 -2023

+TOWNSHIP OF GREENWICH

+COUNTY OF GLOUCESTER

 AN ORDINANCE BY THE GREENWICH TOWNSHIP COUNCIL AMENDING THE TOWNSHIP OF GREENWICH CODE TO REPEAL AND REPLACE CHAPTER 388 FLOOD DAMAGE PREVENTION

 WHEREAS, the Legislature of the State of New Jersey has, in N.J.S.A.
 40:48 et seq and N.J.S.A.
 40:55D et seq., conferred upon local governments the authority to adopt regulations designed to promote the public health, safety, and general welfare of its citizenry; and